2018 Atlantic hurricane season: Tropical Storm Kirk

 A tropical wave emerged into the Atlantic from the west coast of Africa on September 22.
 The wave moved swiftly westward and organized into a tropical depression about 520 mi south-southeast of the Cabo Verde Islands early on September 22.
-The depression strengthened into Tropical Storm Kirk about six hours later, becoming a named storm at 8.1°N, the lowest latitude for a system of tropical storm strength or higher in the north Atlantic since an a hurricane in 1902.
+The depression strengthened into Tropical Storm Kirk about six hours later, becoming a named storm at 8.1°N, the lowest latitude for a system of tropical storm strength or higher in the north Atlantic since a hurricane in 1902.
 Little change in strength occurred as Kirk accelerated across the tropical Atlantic, possibly owing to its high forward speed, and the cyclone degenerated into an open tropical wave at 12:00 UTC on September 23.
 The remnant trough continued westward and reorganized, becoming a tropical storm once again early on September 26.
 Kirk peaked with sustained winds of 65 mph (100 km/h) later that day.
 Strong wind shear weakened the storm slightly over the next day as it approached the Lesser Antilles, and around 00:30 UTC on September 28, the storm made landfall on St. Lucia.
 Kirk continued to weaken while moving westward through the Caribbean, and the surface circulation became exposed to the west of the main convection.
 Early on September 29, Kirk degenerated into an open tropical wave over the eastern Caribbean.
 Kirk's remnants drifted westward for the next couple of days, before being absorbed by a developing area of low pressure over the southwest Caribbean, which would later become Hurricane Michael.

 Tropical storm watches and warnings were issued for the Windward Islands at 09:00 UTC on September 26.
 The storm caused the loss of roughly 80% of banana and plantain crops and also damaged school buildings, while two buildings suffered complete destruction.
 Approximately 2,000 chickens died at a poultry farm after their pens collapsed during the storm.
 Damage in St. Lucia totaled approximately $444,000.
 Rainfall amounts exceeding 10 in on Barbados caused extensive street flooding and power outages.
 Two deaths occurred in Saint Vincent and the Grenadines after two fishermen ignored storm warnings and presumably drowned.